St. Therese of the Child Jesus in Gonaives, Haiti

 Father Paul first came to visit us in October of 2015.
 He spent a week touring Dubuque, meeting parishioners, and saying all the weekend Masses in his native French.
 Assisted by translator Cinera, he also spent many hours talking to our staff, parishioners, and religious education families about his home and the needs of the Haitian people.

 After his first visit, St. Joseph the Worker raised $13,000 for Father Paul to use on construction costs for a rectory where he can host visitors.
-Because of everyone’s generosity, progress is ongoing, and the building now has electricity, a septic system, and plumbing!
+Because of everyone’s generosity, progress is ongoing, and the rectory has electricity, a septic system, and plumbing!
+The school is now open and serving the children of Gonaives!

-We have committed to sending a minimum of $6,000 per year to St. Therese of the Child Jesus, but hope that the generosity of our community will lead to sending much more.
-As soon as the rectory is finished, Father Paul has invited a delegation from St. Joseph the Worker to visit so we can begin forming more lasting relationships and see for ourselves the joys and struggles of the Haitian people.
+St. Therese of the Child Jesus needs support to help make sure students receive a good meal and to help them to provide services to their parishioners.
+We have committed to sending a minimum of $6,000 per year to our sister parish, but hope that the generosity of our community will lead to sending much more.
+Father Paul invited a delegation from St. Joseph the Worker to visit which helped form more lasting relationships and allowed parishioners see for themselves the joys and struggles of the Haitian people.

-If you want to contribute to our sister parish or would like to be on our first delegation to Haiti, contact Deacon Bill Biver in the parish office:
+If you want to contribute to our sister parish or would like to be on a future delegation to Haiti, contact Deacon Bill Biver: